Investment in Dubai’s skyline – and coastline – is set to change the shape of the city, and investors are set to benefit.

 The 2020 expansion, to be delivered by Thales Group, will include an additional 15km of track, seven new stations and updates to the technology of the innovative metro network – contributing to Dubai’s “Smart City” initiative.

-One of the largest property developments that have been recently added to Dubai's skytline is Meraas Holding’s Bluewaters Island.
-This US$1.63 billion project is a mix of coastal living with an urban-chic vibe, making it a unique addition to Dubai’s portfolio of residential destinations.
-Bluewaters Island is the home to the 210m Ain Dubai – set to be the largest observation wheel in the world –as well as over 150 shopping, eating and leisure concepts.
+One of the largest property developments recently added to Dubai's skytline is Meraas Holding’s Bluewaters Island.
+This $1.63 billion project is a mix of coastal living with an urban-chic vibe, making it a unique addition to Dubai’s portfolio of residential destinations.
+Bluewaters Island is the home to the 210m Ain Dubai – set to be the largest observation wheel in the world – as well as over 150 shopping, eating and leisure concepts.

 On the other side of town, Nakheel Properties has been developing Deira Islands – a mega project consisting of four man-made islands which will house a total of over 250,000 people upon completion.
-In addition to the increased retail space and housing that this extra 40km of coastline will introduce to Dubai, Nakheel has announced that that one of the islands will be a freehold location for private investment.
-A spectacular project in one of Dubai’s oldest areas, Deira Islands is likely to become a hotspot for tourists and investors alike when it opens in 2019.
+In addition to the increased retail space and housing that this extra 40km of coastline will introduce to Dubai, Nakheel has announced that one of the islands will be a freehold location for private investment.
+A spectacular project in one of Dubai’s oldest areas, Deira Islands is likely to become a hotspot for tourists and investors alike when it's due to open in 2020.

 Bird’s eye views